Course Code: su2

 How do you become a better communicator?
 Choosing the right communication method is a logical first step!
 This lesson will provide you with some tips for doing just that.
-We'll also talk about how to listen more effectively-the first step to being a more effective communicator.
+The lesson will also talk about how to listen more effectively—the first step to being a more effective communicator.

 Speaking is only one part of how people communicate.
 The non-verbal message can be just as powerful!
 In this lesson, you'll learn all about nonverbal communication and some techniques to make sure that you're not sending the wrong message.
 The lesson will then discuss written communication as well as how to use the writing process more effectively.